topfreegames/podium/docs/API.md

       {
         "members": [
           {
-            "publicID": [string],   // member public id
+            "publicID": [string]    // member public id
-            "rank": [int],          // member rank in the specific leaderboard "position": [int],      // member rank for all members returned in this request "score": [int],         // member score in the leaderboard "expireAt": [int]     // unix timestamp of when the member's score will be erased (only if scoreTTL is true) }
+            "rank":     [int]       // member rank in the specific leaderboard "position": [int]       // member rank for all members returned in this request "score":    [int]       // member score in the leaderboard "expireAt": [int]       // unix timestamp of when the member's score will be erased (only if scoreTTL is true) }
         ],
         "notFound": [